EventStore/documentation/docs/cloud/faq.md

 #### What level of access does the customer have to resolve minor incidents?

-Customers do not have direct access to VMs, where the database cluster nodes are running.
-A lot of management functions are available via the HTTP API, which is available for customers to access and use.
+Customers do not have direct access to the compute instances where the database cluster nodes are running.
+However, most management functions are available via the HTTP API, which is available for customers to access and use.

-You can also use our cloud automation tools ([Terraform](automation/terraform.md) provider and CLI) to manage your cloud resources.
+You can also use our cloud automation tools ([Terraform](automation/terraform.md) and [Pulumi](automation/pulumi.md) providers and the [Kurrent Cloud CLI](https://github.com/EventStore/esc)) to manage your cloud resources.

 #### If a node goes down in a cluster, how is the cluster recovered and who does it?

-If the issue is cloud provider related, our staff manages the replacement.
+Staff will be alerted if a node goes down.
+We will investigate the issue and take the necessary actions to return the cluster to a healthy state.

-If it is customer load related, an issue will be created with a call to action for the customer to address.
+If it is a customer load related issue, our support staff will attempt to reach out to the customer to address the issue.

+You can utilize our [integrations feature](integrations/README.md) to get notified of cluster events, such as high CPU usage, low disk space, or other events.

-Please ensure to learn about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+Please ensure to learn about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).

 ## Security